 Hazel McCallion Campus | B-Wing Creativity Commons

 Nitsiit, which means “hooks” in Inuktituk, is an installation of large-scale fishing lure sculptures that reference traditional and historical Inuit production.
-Artist Couzyn van Heuvelen worked with students and technicians at Sheridan’s Oakville campus over the fall semester to develop the sculptures in the Faculty of Animation, Art & Design’s workshops.
+Artist Couzyn van Heuvelen worked with students and technicians at Sheridan’s Oakville campus over the Fall 2017 semester to develop the sculptures in the Faculty of Animation, Art & Design’s workshops.
 He explains that he “was interested in exploring the rapid prototyping technologies at Sheridan, as using newer manufacturing processes to create work that references traditional Inuit technologies will allow these objects to be seen from a fresh, modern perspective.”
 The moulds for the cast metal sculptures as well as the wood and ceramic lures were all created at Sheridan.